Formal training for Mobile Crane Operators takes place at 3 levels.

 Students entering this program are registered as apprentices with the Industry Training Authority.
-Successful completion of the ITA Level 1 Exam is a pre-requisite for the Level 2 and 3 Mobile Crane Operator programs.
+Successful completion of the Skilled Trades BC Level 1 Exam is a pre-requisite for the Level 2 and 3 Mobile Crane Operator programs.

 Levels 2 and 3 Course Outline